nathanembaye/imagerepository/README.md

     - (User must login!)
       - one / bulk / enormous amount of images (User must have validated JWToken!)
       - secure uploading and stored images (User must have validated JWToken!)
+  - (User does NOT Login/Create Account!)
+    - No permission for one / bulk / enormous amount of images
+    - secure uploading and stored images (User must have validated JWToken!)